jmfeck/bigquery-local-framework/README.md

 The data will be saved in the `output/` directory in the format specified in the configuration file (CSV, Excel, or Parquet).

-## Automation Scripts
+## Sample Workflow

-- **sample_execute_pipeline.bash**: Bash script to run the entire pipeline on Unix-based systems.
+- **sample_execute_pipeline.bash**: Bash script to run the pipeline on Unix-based systems.
 - **sample_execute_pipeline.bat**: Batch script to run the pipeline on Windows.

-These scripts automate ingestion, query execution, and extraction in sequence.
+These scripts show how to automate ingestion, query execution, and extraction in sequence - a pipeline if you will.

 ## Example Workflow